 Let’s start by explaining what a digital product is

 A digital product is so much more than just a website.
-Thanks to SaaS technology, platforms, portals and applications, most of your online experiences are with digital products.
+Thanks to SaaS technology, platforms, portals and applications, most of your online experiences are with digital products, and they all need a digital product designer.

 For example, you can review the features of an accountancy software on their sales website, however, once you sign up and work with the software, even through a web browser, you’re accessing a digital product.